Semtech Corporation (SMTC)'s Financial Results Comparing With Taiwan Semiconductor Manufacturing Company Limited (NYSE:TSM) | New Business Observer

 |0.00

-Roughly 99.96% of Semtech Corporation shares are owned by institutional investors while 20.5% of Taiwan Semiconductor Manufacturing Company Limited are owned by institutional investors.
-Insiders owned roughly 1.4% of Semtech Corporation’s shares.
-Comparatively, 0.04% are Taiwan Semiconductor Manufacturing Company Limited’s share owned by insiders.
+The shares of both Semtech Corporation and Taiwan Semiconductor Manufacturing Company Limited are owned by institutional investors at 99.96% and 20.5% respectively.
+Insiders held 1.4% of Semtech Corporation shares.
+Competitively, Taiwan Semiconductor Manufacturing Company Limited has 0.04% of it’s share held by insiders.

 Performance